Azure-Samples/healthcare-agent-orchestrator/docs/network.md

 > [!NOTE]
 > The App Service is not publicly accessible from the internet.
 Access is restricted to Microsoft 365 and Teams IP ranges to ensure proper integration with Teams while maintaining security boundaries.

+### Microsoft 365/Teams Integration Considerations

+- **IP Restriction Limitations**: The current IP-based approach covers core Teams/M365 services but has limitations with FQDN-dependent services (like `*.teams.microsoft.com`, `login.microsoft.com`).
+For full functionality, consider Azure Firewall with FQDN rules or the enhanced private architecture with Application Gateway.

 ### Security Features

 - **Network Isolation**: Resources deployed within dedicated virtual network